 Implement access controls so only authorized employees can view, download and share files containing CUI.
 Set expiration dates to files or folders containing CUI to prevent access after a project has been completed.

 Know who is accessing CUI and how they’re using it.
 NIST 800-171 requires contractors to ensure that the actions of individual users can be uniquely traced so they can be held accountable for their actions, whether malicious or not.
-Strong information exchange governance should be able to not only track activity like who sent what file to whom and when but also be able to identify any anomalies.
+Strong information exchange governance should track activity, like who sent what file to whom, and identify any anomalies.

 Teach employees on the fundamentals of information exchange governance and best practices.
 Repeat training at scheduled frequencies to ensure the security of information is a priority.
 Ensure that all employees are aware of the security risks associated with their day-to-day activities involving CUI.
 Also, be sure they know what decisions they make that could jeopardize CUI.